tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Reports/Financial-Statement.md

 ---

 {{% alert title="Observação" color="info"%}}
-The Sales Report displayed in the merchant panel are limited to **20 thousand** rows for both displaying and downloading.
+The Relatório de Vendas displayed in the merchant panel are limited to **20 thousand** rows for both displaying and downloading.
 If you need display more rows ou columns in the report, contact your sales representative.
 {{% /alert %}}

 ## What is the Financial Statement?
 The Financial Statement helps you identify the movements (Commission discounts, transfer fees, reversions) of your PayU account.
-This report shows the summary of the account, with debits and credits made during the month, and information of the available balance.
+This report shows the summary of the account, with debits and credits made during the month e information of the available balance.

 Furthermore, the Financial Statement helps the accounting area to reconcile all trade e-commerce operations.